christopher-hauser/nuvalence-frontend-challenge/README.md

     ```
     git clone https://github.com/christopher-hauser/nuvalence-frontend-challenge.git
     ```
-3. Add your empty repository as an upstream remote.
+3. Remove the existing .git file in the folder your cloned down to.
     ```
     cd nuvalence-frontend-challenge
-    git remote add upstream https://github.com/<YOUR_USERNAME>/<YOUR_EMPTY_REPO>.git
+    rm -rf .git
     ```
-4. Update your empty repository.
+4. Push this local version of the project to your empty repository (from step 1).
     ```
-    git pull upstream master
+    git init
+    git add .
+    git commit -m "first commit"
+    git branch -M main
+    git remote add origin git@github.com:<YOUR-USERNAME>/<YOUR_REPO_NAME>.git
+    git push -u origin main
     ```
-5. Finally, push your forked copy of the original project back to GitHub.
+    If you click on the Code tab in your GitHub repository, you should see that all of the project files have been uploaded.

 #### 2. Deploy using AWS Amplify.
 1. Create an AWS account or log in to an existing one at https://aws.amazon.com/amplify/.